 Celebrating over 20 years of healthy wild salmon rivers

 The mission of Wild Salmon Center is to promote the conservation and sustainable use of wild salmon ecosystems across the Pacific Rim.
-We identify science-based solutions to sustain wild salmonids and the human communities and livelihoods that depend on them.

 Wild Salmon Center is approved to receive grants through the 1% for the Planet program.

 The Kol River Salmon Refuge, featured in National Geographic's article "Where the Salmon Rule", is the first protected area in the world designed to safeguard all Pacific salmon species in a single, pristine river, from its headwaters to sea.